Drupal vs WordPress (woocommerce): Which one is best for Ecommerce Startup Ideas?

 As per comments by users, each, Drupal and WordPress, have their own pros and cons, and their own distinct abilities when it comes to managing CMS, though, if a person is looking for a platform that provides a mix of multiple factors such as speed, ease of use, power, beauty and flexibility, these are things that both of them can provide, so the business owner has to look into more specific details and offerings if they want to make the best choice for their business.
 Therefore, before choosing a platform, the business owner should have a complete checklist and wants and needs, and then match those to both the platforms to see where the best fit is achieved.

-Drupal is known to have its own share of complexity, much more than WordPress, but this complexity itself is the reason that Drupal also has the advantage of advanced functionality that can better cater to its users and their needs.
+Drupal is known to have its own share of complexity, much more than WordPress(such as Woocommerce Migration ), but this complexity itself is the reason that Drupal also has the advantage of advanced functionality that can better cater to its users and their needs.
 This is because Drupal is a platform that was built by developers and only for developers who can easily work with complexity, thus, if you are not a developer and have no prior knowledge, you will have much difficulty working with Drupal, and will most probably ignore the great options and features it offers.

-Drupal’s functionality is much in depth, as compared to WordPress, as Drupal has many more features, which could also be a disadvantage at times since people who do not know complex work, can get confused, and not get the main benefits of Drupal overall.
+Drupal’s functionality is much in depth, as compared to WordPress(such as Woocommerce Integration ), as Drupal has many more features, which could also be a disadvantage at times since people who do not know complex work, can get confused, and not get the main benefits of Drupal overall.